Plaque, tartar and how to take care of your teeth

 Does tartar removal hurt?

 Professional dental cleanings don’t usually cause pain.
 However, tartar removal can sometimes hurt or be somewhat painful if you experience dental sensitivity.
-In addition, if there are periodontal pockets and curettage is required and the deep area of the gums needs to be treated, the dentist may apply a little anesthesia so that the tartar removal process is less painful.
+In addition, if there are periodontal pockets and curettage is required, and the deep area of the gums needs to be treated, the dentist may apply a little anaesthesia so that the tartar removal process is less painful.

 Is tartar contagious?